meltoner/agrofelis/README.md

 ![Agrofelis chassis frame design and fabrication figures highlights](components/vehicle-frame/_figures/highlights_vehicle-frame.jpg)

-## Agrofelis protective covers design and fabrication
+## Agrofelis Protective Covers Design and Fabrication

 The [protective covers design and fabrication](components/vehicle-covers) builds on the Agrofelis frame design and fabrication documentation by indexing the vehicle's protective covers, their schematics and their source code files driving a CNC Plasma cutter.
 Photographic material during the fabrication, detail further the manufactured parts.
 A list of components and indicative suppliers that comprise the bill and material information for isolating the robot from its external environment, is documented.